Thi Thi Phyo

 National University of Arts and Culture, Yangon

-Thi Thi Phyo assisted in the display of works when the gallery was renovated last year, and was responsible for temporary art exhibitions.
+Thi Thi Phyo assisted in the display of works when the gallery was renovated, and was responsible for temporary art exhibitions.
 She maintained and kept object labels and gallery text up to date and assisted with the curatorial workshops, held at the National Museum in collaboration with international colleagues.

 Thi Thi Phyo worked closely with conservators as condition checking was a part of her daily routine.
 Based on her findings and conversations with the conservation department Thi Thi Phyo produced reports for the curators.
 Her daily responsibilities were made up of a variety of tasks including checking the lighting systems, supervising security and cleaners and looking after the audio guide service.